 The time between the insemination and your pregnancy test is often emotionally charged with expectation and anxiety.
 We understand that this can be a difficult time and encourage you to contact your clinic for support if you are finding it especially hard to deal with the stress of waiting.

 If the procedure is unsuccessful, we encourage you to have a follow-up appointment with your fertility specialist.
 At this appointment, plans for further treatment can be made and any questions answered.

-Couples experiencing any of the following:
+Artificial Insemination is recommended for couples experiencing any of the following: